 Many years ago, some parts of the mountain slope were shaved off with the use of dynamite to construct a road to Batad village.
 After the main road, you can start hiking down a narrow paved path.
 As you get nearer to the village, it will be a dirt path.

-I was a bit disappointed because there are many houses here, and down the middle of the fields.
+I was a bit disappointed because there are many houses down the middle of the fields.
 But realized, where will the farmers live?
-Of course, it’s convenient if they live near to guard it, for easy access to the farms they are tending.
+Of course, it’s convenient if they live near to guard it — for easy access to the farms they are tending.

 After a satisfying lunch and after enjoying the overlooking view from the restaurant area, we resume hiking down to Batad’s paddy fields.
-We met a couple of tourists on their way back from Tappiya Falls.
-We made stops on small native huts which are built several hundred years ago and are all well-preserved.
+We met a couple of tourists on their way back from Tappiya Falls, and made stops on small native huts which are built several hundred years ago and are all well-preserved.

 While our guide Jeffrey was sharing information, I noticed his mouth with red stains.
 I knew it was not bleeding gums but something he ate or chewed.
 Locals practice moma or betel nut chewing.
-It has psychoactive compounds making it a natural ‘chewable drug’ generally used as a recreational drug like nicotine, but is said to be more effective compared to cigarettes in keeping the body warm when the weather is cool.
+It has psychoactive compounds making it a natural ‘chewable drug’ generally used as a recreational drug like nicotine, but is said to be more effective compared to cigarettes in keeping the body warm when the weather is cooler.